• Skip to primary navigation

 Jump to Recipe

 This tuna salad sandwich with sauerkraut packs a nutritional punch with lean protein, natural probiotics from the sauerkraut, and fresh diced veggies.
 A delicious and wholesome anytime lunch!
-Or, try this Reuben sandwich if you're looking for the classic deli sauerkraut sandwich.
+Or, try this Reuben sandwich or this tuna melt sandwich if you're looking for one of these classic deli sandwiches.

 Tuna salad and sauerkraut sandwich on a white plate with a blue and tan plaid napkin.